t-majumder/GPT-Unplugged/README.md

 ## ⭐ Support
 If you find this project useful, please consider giving it a star on GitHub!
+# Will be adding tools in version 3.
 ---

 **Note**: This project prioritises your privacy.
 All data processing happens locally on your machine, and you maintain complete control over your information.